Stanislas Guerini: Member of the National Assembly

 Guerini was elected for La République en marche! in the 2017 legislative election in the 3rd constituency of Paris.
 He won 45.08% of the votes in the first round, then won in the second round against the UDI's candidate Valérie Nahmias with 65.50% of the votes.

 In the National Assembly, from 29 June 2017 to 17 January 2019, Guerini served on the Finance, General Economy and Budgetary Monitoring Committees.
 Currently, he is a member of the Committee on National Defence and Armed Forces.
 In addition to his committee assignments, he was also part of one of the expert group commissioned by Bruno Le Maire to lead the preparatory work for the Action Plan for Business Growth and Transformation.

 In 2019, Guerini's office was vandalised during anti-government protests of the Yellow vests movement.

+In July 2024, he lost against "le Nouveau Front populaire" (the New Popular Front) in the legislative elections.

 REM Executive Officer

 In October 2018, Guerini announced his candidacy to succeed Christophe Castaner as Executive Officer of La République En Marche!.
 On 1 December 2018, he was elected executive officer of La République En Marche!, with 82% of the votes against Joachim Son-Forget.